 Though not as prolific as German cockroaches, the large size and smelly nature of American cockroaches prompt a more visceral response among many customers.

 Editor’s Note: The following article appeared on Mike Merchant’s blog, “Insects in the City,” which can be found at http://insectsinthecity.blogspot.com.
 The blog offers readers news and commentary about the urban pest management industry and is excerpted here with permission of the author.

-The author has been an entomology specialist for Texas AgriLife Extension since 1989.
+The author is an entomology specialist for Texas AgriLife Extension.
 Readers can contact him via email at firstname.lastname@example.org.